PoisotLab/ms_metaweb_transfer/manuscript.md

 # Methods

-The method is based on transferring knowledge from a known network to predict an unknown/unobserved one.
+The crux of the method is the transfer of knowledge of a known network, in order to predict interactions between species from another location.
+In
+@fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built (leveraging detailed knowledge about trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, and network prediction and thresholding.
+This being said, the methods at each step may be substituted by others when the data support it.

-From the known network, we use a t-SVD to infer the latent traits driving species interactions and get an unbiased estimate of the node's position in the latent feature spaces.
-Then, we relate/map these latent traits to phylogeny.
-A random dot product graph (RDPG) model predicts the interaction between species through a function of the nodes' features.
-Thus from latent traits and nodes position, we can infer interactions.
+Specifically, our approach can be summarized as follows: from the known network in Europe, we use a truncated Singular Values Decomposition (t-SVD) to generate latent traits representing a low-dimensional embedding of the network; these traits give an unbiased estimate of the node's position in the latent feature spaces.
+Then, we map these latent traits onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, such as for example dissimilarity in functional traits).
+Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph (RDPG) model predicts the interaction between species through a function of the nodes' features.
+Thus, from latent traits and nodes position, we can infer interactions.

-To predict an unobserved network, we infer its latent traits and nodes position from phylogenetic relatedness, then use the RDPG model to predict its interaction network.

-Method overview
- 1) get the traits.
- 2) link traits to phylogeny
- 3) get the model
- 4) get the new trait from new phylogeny and use the model to predict the interaction of the predicted network

 ## Data